Framework

 The Root of Your Application

 Finally, we need to create the root of our application.
-This is the entry point for all other routes.
+This is the entry point for all application routes.
 The code in this file will wrap all other routes in the application.

 tsx